muwerk/munet/README.md

 ## History

+* 0.1.6 (2019-08-06): Outgoing messages (from ESP to MQTT server) are now prefixed by an additional outDomainToken in order to prevent recursions.
+Older versions did only prefix with ESP's hostname, but at the same time the ESP MQTT client also subscribes to topics starting with it's hostname.
+This design error caused duplicated messages.
 * 0.1.5 (2019-07-24): This version uses [Arduino_JSON](https://github.com/arduino-libraries/Arduino_JSON) for JSON parsing.
 Older versions relied on outdated versions of the older library `ArduinoJson` which is no longer supported with `muwerk`.

 ## Documentation